w3f/Grants-Program/applications/PolkadotComics.md

 Social media presence on Twitter, Reddit, Instagram, and most messaging platforms is a must.
 This Proposal and its derivatives present an opportunity to widen the Polkadot`s reach and show how visual communication can help explain cryptocurrencies, blockchain technology and how decentralized governance works.

 Twitter: the best way to catch new users - run targeted ads, and choose audiences with special keywords.
 Expect this media posts should include unique media to encourage the community.
 Video, high-quality illustration, etc.

 Instagram: targeted ads in stories, more fun and more interaction users in such great tools like Instagram stories.
 High-quality illustration.
-Connection Oasis brand to such a unique Instagram feature as AR Masks - https://sparkar.facebook.com/ar-studio/
+Connection Polkadot brand to such a unique Instagram feature as AR Masks - https://sparkar.facebook.com/ar-studio/

 Telegram: The best solution is: long discussions and reposts of important news

 The target audience - https://prnt.sc/s7d9qe